EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/VO.WISE.md

 ### VO.WISE.wget_corrim

 Get WISE coadded Atlas image from coadd_id Package: VO.WISE Description: Given a WISE field ID coadd_id for Atlas Images, get the link to, and the WISE corrected image in FITS format.
+Furthermore, read the corrected image into matlab matrix.